wp-plugins/newsletter-sign-up/readme.txt

 = Where can I get the form action of my sign-up form? =

-Look at the source code of your sign-up form and check for `<form action="http://www.yourmailinglist.com/signup?a=asd123"`....
+Look at the source code of your sign-up form and check for `<form action="http://www.yourmailinglist.com/signup?a=asd123"...`.
 The action attribute is what you need here.

 = Where can I get the email identifier of my sign-up form? =

-Take a look at the source code of your sign-up form and look for the input field that holds the email address.
-You'll need the NAME attribute of this input field, eg: `<input type="text" name="emailid"....` (in this case emailid is what you need)
+Take a look at the source code of your sign-up form and look for the input field for the email address.
+You'll need the `name` attribute of this input field, eg: `<input type="text" name="emailid"....`

 = Can I let my users subscribe with their name too? =

-Yes, it's possible.
-Just provide your name identifier (finding it is much like the email identifier) and the plugin will try to submit the user's name along with the request.

-= Can I also show a checkbox at the BuddyPress sign-up form? =

 Yes.
+Just provide your name identifier (finding it is much like the email identifier) and the plugin will add the users' name to the sign-up request.

 = Can I show a sign-up form by calling a function in my template files? =

 Yes, use the following code snippet in your theme files to embed a sign-up form: `if(function_exists('nsu_form')) nsu_form();`

-For more questions and answers go have a look at my website regarding [Newsletter Sign-Up](http://dannyvankooten.com/wordpress-plugins/newsletter-sign-up/)
+For more questions and answers go have a look at the [Newsletter Sign-Up](http://dannyvankooten.com/wordpress-plugins/newsletter-sign-up/) page on my website.

 == Screenshots ==

 1. The mailinglist configuration page of Newsletter Sign-Up in the WordPress admin panel.
 2. The form configuration page in the WP Admin panel.
-3. The "sign-up" checkbox in action @ Twenty Eleven
+3. The sign-up checkbox in the Twenty Eleven theme

 == Changelog ==